DcRonan/Tic-Tac-Toe/README.md

 1. Open a terminal
 2. Run 'gem install rspec'
 3. Run 'cd Tic-Tac-Toe'
-4. Run rspec --init’ to install rspec in directory
+4. Run rspec --init’ to install rspec in the directory
 ```

 ### Run